GSA/digitalgov.gov/content/news/2022/01/2022-01-19-call-for-participation-2022-government-ux-summit.md

 _By submitting a presentation for review, the submitter and panelists agree to the UX Summit review process.
 A committee composed of government employee volunteers will review all submissions._

-{{< accordion kicker="" title="Evaluation Considerations" icon="fas fa-copy" >}} To make the final selections, the reviewers will consider the following for each submission:
+{{< accordion kicker="2022 Government UX Summit" title="Evaluation Considerations" icon="" >}} To make the final selections, the reviewers will consider the following for each submission:

 1. Relevance to the UX Community of Practice
 2. Usefulness of the presentation